getodk/aggregate/docs/running-aggregate-with-docker-compose.md

 # Running Aggregate with Docker Compose

-## Requirememts
+## Requirements

 - Install [Docker](https://www.docker.com)
 - Install [Docker Compose](https://docs.docker.com/compose)

 ## Quick start

-- Build the setup with `./gradlew clean dockerComposeBuild -xtest -pwarMode=complete`.
+- Build the setup with `./gradlew clean dockerComposeBuild -xtest -PwarMode=complete`.
 - Copy the setup at `build/docker-compose` to some other location in your system.

 Run the following commands where you have copied your built setup. **Don't run them directly in `build/docker-compose` because it will compromise Aggregate's build tasks**.